MrDGuy/pxt-skillmap-sprite-games/tutorials/functions/functions-intro.md

 ## Defining Functions

 Notice that there are two functions that start with def.
+One function is name "move_turn_right" and the other is "move_turn_left".
+Each ends the signature with a (): (two paretheses and a colon).
 ```python
 def move_turn_right():
     robot.move_forward()